-The property contains more than 4 acres of contiguous forest.
-The owners may choose to develop a forest stewardship plan to improve on the health and diversity of the property as the property is heavily impacted by Himalayan blackberry, ivy and holly.
-As well as, natively revegetate the 0.25 acres outlined in green on the attached map.
-At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by June 1, 2017, and approved by the department on or before August 1, 2017, then credit for this category should be awarded administratively.
+The property contains more than four acres of contiguous forest and owners plan to improve upon the health and diversity of their forest, including the control and removal of invasive species.
+A draft forest stewardship plan has been provided to county forestry staff.
+At this time, credit for this category cannot be recommended because the plan has not yet been approved by county forestry staff.
+However, if this plan is approved by the department on or before July 29, 2016, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.